-This week Google has announced a way for Wi-Fi user to be able to opt out of Google geolocation database.
-The process is fairly simply if you can change the name of your Wi-Fi network.
-Simply add ‘ _nomap’ to the end.
-For example if your Wi-Fi network is called “geekygadgets” it will become “geekygadgets_nomap”.
+This week, Google has announced a way for Wi-Fi users to opt out of the Google geolocation database.
+The process is fairly simple if you can change the name of your Wi-Fi network.
+Simply add ‘_nomap’ to the end.
+For example, if your Wi-Fi network is called “geekygadgets,” it will become “geekygadgets_nomap”.

 Google’s global privacy counsel Peter Fleischer explains: